greenhost/stapled/README.rst

     # Install the current directory with pip.
 This allows you to edit the code
     pip install .

-Every time you want to run ``ocspd`` you will need to run ``source env/bin/activate`` to load the virtualenv first.
-Alternatively you can start the daemon by running ``ocspd``
+Every time you want to run ``stapled`` you will need to run ``source env/bin/activate`` to load the virtualenv first.
+Alternatively you can start the daemon by running ``stapled``

 Upgrading
 ---------

-If you had previously installed a version of ocspd from github, to upgrade run the following:
+If you had previously installed a version of stapled from github, to upgrade run the following:

 .. code-block:: bash